A gestational carrier is a woman who carries a pregnancy for someone else.

 The process of locating, connecting with and achieving a pregnancy with a gestational carrier can be a stressful and lengthy experience, but hopefully a rewarding one as well.
 Our approach is collaborative, with RMA physicians, nurses and mental health and financial counselors working together to support the patient at every stage of the process with the highest level of care and expertise.

-The below information is intended for women who would like to become a surrogate and help build a family.
+The below information is intended for women who would like to become a gestational carrier and help build a family.

-A doctor must first determine that surrogacy is the best choice for the patient/intended parents.
+A doctor must first determine that using a gestational carrier is the best choice for the patient/intended parents.
 Being a gestational carrier is an important responsibility that includes many physical, medical, emotional, and laws for participants to consider.
 RMA works closely with all carriers, beginning with an intensive physical and psychological screening process at our fertility clinic.

-Before becoming a surrogate, gestational carriers must meet the following criteria:
+Before becoming a gestational carrier the following criteria must be met:

 - Take part in a preliminary phone interview with a physician and mental health professional.